‘The ugly truth’

 Ibrahim Halawa

-Darragh acted for the Irish Teenager, Ibrahim Halawa, who was detained whilst on holiday in Cairo, Egypt.
-Ibrahim was held in detention in excess of 3 years awaiting trial and faced the death penalty had he been convicted.
+Darragh acted for the Irish Teenager, Ibrahim Halawa, who was detained whilst on holiday in Cairo, Egypt and who was put on mass trial at risk of the death penalty.
 Darragh acted for Ibrahim in seeking his return to Ireland, making submissions before the EU Parliament, the African Commission on Human Rights and the United Nations.
 In October 2017 Ibrahim Halawa was acquitted of all charges before the Egyptian Courts and repatriated to Ireland.

 Lisa Smith